ClaytonSmith/Pcaso/README.md

 ### Setup dev and production environments.

 If you wish to run this app on another domain or just another server, you must reconfigure the domain settings for the app.
 In  `config/env/`, the files `test.js`, `development.js`, and `test.js` can be found.
 These files inform the app what domain to use for a given environment 'test', 'prod', 'dev' ( default ).
-To configure Pcaso for your own domain or test machine, set the development or production domain to match the matchine you are using.
+To configure Pcaso for your own domain or test machine, set the development or production domain to match the machine you are using.

 Example: